DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 ![](/uploads/versions/ENV---x----1280-960x---.jpg)
 <br>[Video]

-Bridge Builder Award
+### Bridge Builder Award

-<br>This project involved successful collaboration with different departments or external groups
+*Involved successful collaboration with different departments or external groups*

 Went to Planning Department, Office of Economic and Workforce Development, and Public Health for their work on the Central Market/Tenderloin Data Portal.&nbsp; By creating the Central Market/Tenderloin Data Portal, these departments brought about collective impact and better collaboration and coordination of efforts in the Central Market/Tenderloin neighborhood.